KamsiO/Mad_Libs/README.md

 * Wait for simulator to load on your computer or open the Mad Libs app on your iOS device.
 Enjoy!

 ## Gameplay
-In a mad libs app, the user is asked to input a series of different types of words that will then be inserted to a story template, resulting in a fun story.
+In a mad libs game, the user is asked to input a series of different types of words that will then be inserted to a story template, resulting in a fun story.
 In my mad libs app, users can choose between different genres of story templates: adventure, romance, mystery, or thriller.
 The adventure and romance genres currently have two stories to choose from each, while the mystery and thriller genres have one each.

 iPad Pro 12.9" demo: